phargogh/raster/_episodes/05-pyGeoprocessing.md

 * Your analysis needs to be run many times (such as in optimization routines)
 * Your data is accessible on a single computer ("*large* but not *big*")
 * You have limited memory or are in a 32-bit programming environment
+* Your program needs to be able to work with inputs that could be inconveniently large (won't fit into active memory)

 #### Why not just use GIS software?